Privacy Policy

 11.9 Separate Programs

-Data collected through the Affiliate Program and the Virtuous Delivery Platform (driver registration) are processed separately and solely for the purposes of the respective program.
+Data collected through the Referral & Affiliate Program and the Virtuous Delivery Platform (driver registration) are processed separately and solely for the purposes of the respective program.
 Participation in one program does not imply consent, access, or rights to the other program.

 12. Legal Basis, DPO, Breach, Children, Consent, AI, Third Parties, Retention, and Accountability